ChuaCheowHuan/reinforcement_learning/README.md

 # Reinforcement learning

 This repository contains codes that I have reproduced for various RL algorithms.
+The codes were tested on Colab.

 ## Implemented Algorithms